-I am a postdoctoral researcher with the Vision & Cognition Group at the University of Washington.
-I use the techniques of experimental psychology and cognitive neuroscience to study visual perception.
+I am a postdoctoral researcher at the Brain Development & Education Lab at the University of Washington.
+I am interested in visual perception, reading, development, and cognitive neuroscience.

 The big question is: How does the brain use the information streaming in from the eyes to selectively reconstruct elements of the outside world?
-Over the last decade I have been primarily interested in the perceptual effects of feature-based attention, covert spatial attention, and oculomotor control.
+Over the last decade I have been primarily interested in the perceptual effects of selective attention and oculomotor control.

 Currently, I am investigating visual word recognition: How many words can your brain process at once?
 Where in the brain is there a bottleneck that constrains recognition?
 How do those circuits differ across good and poor readers?

 I use a combination of psychophysics, computational modeling, and functional magnetic resonance imaging (fMRI) to answer these questions, in collaboration with Dr. Geoffrey Boynton, Dr. John Palmer, and Dr. Jason Yeatman.